-SBA regulations currently limit the amount of SBA-guaranteed debentures that an SBIC may issue to \$150 million when it has at least \$75 million in regulatory capital.
+SBA regulations currently limit the amount that an SBIC subsidiary may borrow to a maximum of \$150 million when it has at least \$75 million in regulatory capital.
 Affiliated SBICs are permitted to issue up to a combined maximum amount of \$225 million when they have at least \$112.5 million in regulatory capital.
-As of September 30, 2012, FSMP IV had \$75 million in regulatory capital and \$150 million in SBA-guaranteed debentures outstanding and FSMP V had \$37.5 million in regulatory capital, but did not yet have any SBA-guaranteed debentures outstanding.
+As of September 30, 2013, one of our SBIC subsidiaries had \$75 million in regulatory capital and \$150 million in SBA-guaranteed debentures outstanding, which had a fair value of \$130.9 million.
+As of September 30, 2013, our other SBIC subsidiary had \$37.5 million in regulatory capital and \$31.8 million in SBA-guaranteed debentures outstanding, which had a fair value of \$25.2 million.